 The spleen had to be removed however our vet told us he could live quite happily without one.
 The tumour was the size of a soccer ball and weighed two and a half kilograms.
 No wonder the poor fellow couldn't get comfortable in the car.
 He was obviously trying to accomodate a large growth.
 He looked quite trim after surgery especially with his stretchy net bandage tube on to protect the wound.

 It is almost one year since surgery and although I think he has probably regained the two and a half kilos we are so happy to still have him with us as he is our friend.
-By the way he is ten years old now
+By the way he is 10 years old now.

 This article is accurate and true to the best of the author’s knowledge.
 It is not meant to substitute for diagnosis, prognosis, treatment, prescription, or formal and individualized advice from a veterinary medical professional.
 Animals exhibiting signs and symptoms of distress should be seen by a veterinarian immediately.